 On April 1, 2015, a 71-year-old female passenger suffered from abdominal pain.
 The elderly woman and her husband were medevaced by a USCG helicopter sent from Elizabeth City NC.
 When the incident happened, the ship was at sea, approx 95 ml / 150 km east of Cape Lookout NC.

 January-February 2015, CDC reported on voyage Jan 24 to Feb 3, a major Norovirus outbreak affected a total of 198 passengers (out of 1948, or 10,2%) and 9 crew (out of 786, or 1,2%).
 The incident resulted in an itinerary change – call port Labadee (the RCI’s private resort on Haiti) was dropped.
 The ship returned in Baltimore 1 day early.
 All passengers were compensated for the missed call port USD 75 PP in onboard credit.

 |27 September 2014||Coast Guard Medevacs|

 On September 27, 2014, a 58-year-old female passenger was seriously injured after falling.
 She and her husband were medevaced via USCG rescue boat, transported to Point Lookout Marina, then airlifted to Baltimore.

 |07 August 2014||Crew / Passenger Deaths|

 (overboard) On August 7, 2014, a 70-year-old male passenger jumped overboard.
-The elderly man was traveling alone.
-CCTV camera records revealed a suicide.
+The elderly man was travelling alone.
+CCTV camera records revealed suicide.
 The alert for a missing person was raised ~12 hours later, after reviewing the CCTV footage.